ParcoDing/Rapid-detection/README.md

 The code Bi-LSTM.py require tensorflow-GPU >= 2.3 and the code Transformer.py code require tensorflow-GPU >= 2.6.

-Each folder has a 'raw data' folder contains a few samples for the task, 'the process data.py' file shows how the raw data is processed into series and also visualize some configurations.
+Each folder has a 'raw data' folder contains a few samples for the task, the 'process data.py' file shows how the raw data is processed into series and also visualize some configurations.